On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Acknowledgments

 \section{Acknowledgments}

+The authors thank M. Bruschi for fruitful discussions.
 P.D.C., G.G.G.\ and B.F.\ acknowledge funding from the European Union - NextGenerationEU, within the National Center for HPC, Big Data and Quantum Computing (Project no. CN00000013, CN1 Spoke 10: “Quantum Computing”).
 B.F. and F.G.\ acknowledge the financial support by the Department of Chemical Sciences (DiSC) and the University of Padova with Project QA-CHEM (P-DiSC No. 04BIRD2021-UNIPD).
-B.F. acknowledges Matteo Bruschi (Charles University Prague, previously at University of Padova) for initiating their interest in this line of research.